erubinof/GEOG418-Final-Project/README.md

 This approach is useful for examining large-scale patterns but has limitations, including sensitivity to the size of the quadrats and the inability to capture finer details about point locations within each cell.
 Quadrat analysis focuses on first-order variability, as it is influenced by underlying landscape factors that affect point density.

 For this analysis, we have selected 12 as the value for quads, which means there will be 12x12 or 144 quadrats defining our study area.
-144 was selected to get a good amount of coverage across the province without having too many cells and increacing the computational requirements.
+144 was selected to get a good amount of coverage across the province without having too many cells and increasing the computational requirements.
 ```{r QuadratAnalysis, echo=TRUE, eval=TRUE, message=FALSE, warning=FALSE}
 ##Quadrat Analysis
 ##First, determine the number of quadrats.
 You need to specify a number that makes sense given the number of points and the size of the study area.
 Note that quads equals the number of rows or columns in your quads dataset, therefore the actual number is quads^2